Combinatorial constructions of derived equivalences: Introduction

 \begin{cor}[\autoref{cor:equivalences}] Under the hypotheses of \autoref{thm:magic_windows}, if $\ell,\ell' \in \op{Pic}(BG)_\bR$ are such that $X^{\rm{ss}}=X^{\rm{s}}$, then we have an equivalence ${\rm D}^b(X^{\rm{ss}}(\ell)/G) \simeq {\rm D}^b(X^{\rm{ss}}(\ell') /G)$. \end{cor}

-Another application of \autoref{thm:magic_windows} is to construct an explicit basis for the algebraic $K$-theory of the GIT quotient $X^{\rm{ss}}(\ell)/G$.
+Another application of \autoref{thm:magic_windows} is to construct an explicit and efficiently computable basis for the algebraic $K$-theory of the GIT quotient $X^{\rm{ss}}(\ell)/G$.
 In \autoref{prop:K_theory} we show that the algebraic $K$-theory of $X^{\rm{ss}}(\ell)/G$ is a free $\bZ$-module and has a basis of locally free sheaves induced from those irreducible representations of $G$ whose character lies in $\delta + \ol{\nabla}$.
 When $k=\bC$, the same is true for the topological $K$-theory and orbifold cohomology of the analytification of $X^{\rm{ss}}(\ell)/G$.
+By providing an explicit basis in terms of the representation theory of $G$, we refine the classic work of \cite{EllingsrudStromme}, which provides an explicit presentation of the Chow ring of $X^{\rm{ss}}/G$.

 Our methods are closely related to the approach to derived equivalences initiated in \cite{VdBFlops}, where the derived category of two different resolutions of a singularity are identified with that of a common non-commutative resolution.
-In fact, non-commutative resolutions of the singular affine scheme $\Spec(\cO_X^G)$ have recently been constructed in \cite{SVdB}, and the ``essential surjectivity'' part of \autoref{thm:magic_windows} builds on the methods and results of that paper.
-We observe (see \autoref{cor:tilting}) that there is a locally free sheaf on $X/G$ which generates $\cM(\delta + \ol{\nabla})$ and whose restriction to $X^{\rm{ss}}(\ell)/G$ is a tilting generator for ${\rm D}^b(X^{\rm{ss}}(\ell)/G)$.
+In fact, the ``essential surjectivity'' part of \autoref{thm:magic_windows} builds on the methods of the recent preprint \cite{SVdB}, which provides an explicit algorithm for constructing non-commutative resolutions of the singular affine scheme $\Spec(\cO_X^G)$.
+The original algorithm of \cite{SVdB} involves starting with an equivariant vector bundle on $X$, and then taking iterated mapping cones with certain special complexes (called $C_{\lambda,\chi}$) until it lies in the category $\cM(\delta + \ol{\nabla})$.
+This algorithm can modify the complex over $X^{\rm{ss}}$, so it does not exactly suit the purpose of showing that every complex on ${\rm D}^b(X^{\rm{ss}}/G)$ is generated by the restriction of complexes in $\cM(\delta + \ol{\nabla})$.
+One of our key observations is that one can modify the algorithm of \cite{SVdB} without significantly modifying the combinatorial scaffolding in order to incorporate the interaction with GIT.
+The upshot is the construction (see \autoref{cor:tilting}) of a locally free sheaf on $X/G$ which generates $\cM(\delta + \ol{\nabla})$ and whose restriction to $X^{\rm{ss}}(\ell)/G$ is a tilting generator for ${\rm D}^b(X^{\rm{ss}}(\ell)/G)$.
 The algebra of endomorphisms of this tilting generator is precisely the non-commutative resolution constructed in \cite{SVdB}.

 To date, the most progress on the local D-equivalence conjecture has been made in the case when $Y \to \Spec(R)$ is a symplectic resolution, meaning that $\Spec(R)$ is normal and there is a non-degenerate closed 2-form in ${\rm H}^0(Y,\Omega^2_Y)$.
 The conjecture was solved for resolutions of symplectic finite quotient singularities in \cite{BezrukavnikovKaledin}, and for symplectic resolutions for which $\Spec(R)$ admits a $\bG_m$-action with ``positive weights'' in \cite{Kaledin},\footnote{Technically this result is not stated in \cite{Kaledin}, but it follows from a short argument using the methods and results there.} using the theory of Fedosov quantization in characteristic $p>0$ to construct tilting bundles which lift to characteristic $0$.
 We recover this result by entirely different methods for symplectic resolutions which arise as hyperk\"ahler reductions of a symplectic linear representation $X$ of a reductive group $G$.
 In this case, there is a canonical $G$-equivariant algebraic moment map $\mu \colon X \to \fg^\dual$.
 We define $X_0 = \mu^{-1}(0)$, and we define the hyperk\"ahler reduction to be $X_0^{\rm{ss}}(\ell) / G$.